 Undo has a predetermined number of maximum steps exclusive to both A and B states.

-Note: If you’re using Logic Pro, please only use the undo/redo system of soothe2.
+Note: If you’re using Logic Pro, please only use the undo/redo system of Soothe.
 Using Logic’s built-in one might yield unexpected results, especially when used together with A/B states.

 5.3.
 Comparing settings with A/B switching

-On the toolbar, in the right corner, there are three buttons as shown on the right.
+In the right corner of the toolbar, there are three buttons as shown on the right.
 These buttons are from left to right:

 A/B Switch, A/B Copy and Configurations

-You can copy the settings in the current state to the other by clicking the A->B copy button.
+Copy the settings in the current state to the other by clicking the A->B or B->A button.

 5.4.
 Help menu

-The help menu contains various useful resources and is accessed by clicking on the question mark icon in the toolbar.
-The different options in the menu are summarised below:
+The help menu contains various useful resources.
+Click the question mark icon in the toolbar to access it.
+The different options in the menu are summarized below: